framedsc/Sitesource/markdown/GameGuides/Abzû.md

 Reshade | Yes
 Ansel | No
 Graphics API | DirectX 11

-@alert neutral
-This guide is for an Unreal Engine 4 game that can use the [Universal Unreal Unlocker](https://framedsc.com/GeneralGuides/universal_ue4_consoleunlocker.htm).
-@end
+Game version | </font> <font face="Stores"> E </font> 4.12.5

 ## Tools

 * [Cheat Table by Skall](..\CheatTables\AbzuGame-Win64-Shipping_Skall.CT)
     **Features**: Camera control, FoV control.

     @alert tip
+    If you want to take a stillshot, pause the game by pressing the `ESC` key and hide the HUD using the ShaderToggler as described below.
+    @end

+    @alert tip
     This Cheat Table allows you to toggle freecam without pausing the game.
-You can thus take long exposure shots with this tool
+You can thus take long exposure shots with this tool.
     @end

     Function | Key